Melissa gained experience as a dog guardian by caring for her blind dog, Sam.

 I was looking for articles that cover what it is like to adopt a dog who is already blind and mainly located articles discussing what to do if your dog is going blind and how to deal with it.
 While those articles are helpful, when it comes to adopting a dog who is already blind, there were a lot of questions that the articles just did not cover.
-There are some sites dedicated to the adoption of blind dogs and have posted testimonials, but nothing that applied to my situation.
+There are some sites dedicated to the adoption of blind dogs and have posted testimonials, but there were none that applied to my situation.

 On a quiet October evening in 2010, a knock came at the door.
 Neither my family nor I would have imagined that the guest would become one of the family.

-At the door was a scraggly Malamute who would become our dog Sam.
+At the door was a scraggly Malamute who would become our dog, Sam.
 He actually knocked on the glass door by walking into it with his head just hard enough to make a sound.
 He was able to see enough of the light coming through the glass door from our living room to know someone was home.
 When we didn't respond the way he wanted to his knock, he reared up on his hind legs and started scratching at the door.

-When we accepted Sam into our lives we had some questions about what to do.
-Growing up there were always dogs in the house.
-The main difference between the dogs we had growing up was that they (including the dog we had at the time we adopted Sam) was that they all had their eye sight until the day they passed on.
+When we accepted Sam into our lives, we had some questions about what to do.
+Growing up, there were always dogs in the house.
+The main difference between the dogs we had growing up was that they (including the dog we had at the time we adopted Sam) was that they all had their eyesight until the day they passed on.
 Since Sam came to us blind, we didn't at first know if he was born blind or if he became blind later on in life.

 There are several conditions that can lead to a dog being born blind, from illness the mother suffered while pregnant to the genetic makeup of the breed.
-I could list all of the types of blindness that can occur in dogs but it would fill a book, I recommend that if you are interested in the types of eye defects that effect dogs focus on first a breed of dog you are interested in to get started.
+I could list all of the types of blindness that can occur in dogs but it would fill a book, I recommend that if you are interested in the types of eye defects that affect dogs focus on first a breed of dog you are interested in to get started.

-However, a dog and several other species of animals, not just mammals, have an extra eyelid that can be drawn over the eye to help moisten the eye, add an extra layer of protect, and as an extra advantage, its transparent allowing the animal to see through it.
-To get a clear picture of this, think back to shark week.
+However, a dog and several other species of animals, not just mammals, have an extra eyelid that can be drawn over the eye to help moisten the eye; add an extra layer of protection; and, as an extra advantage, it's transparent, allowing the animal to see through it.
+To get a clear picture of this, think back to Shark Week.
 Sharks have a protective eyelid that they draw across their eye when they are about to bit into something they think is tasty.
-Now back to Sam.
+Now, back to Sam.

-According to Servicedogcentral.org a person who is legally blind is not totally blind.
+According to Servicedogcentral.org, a person who is legally blind is not totally blind.
 Most legally blind people have varying degrees of useful vision.
 This definition explains the degree of legal blindness for a human and can also be applied to dogs and other mammals.
-With Sam he could see a little and we think he mainly saw shadows.
+With Sam, he could see a little and we think he mainly saw shadows.

 The prolapsed lacrimal gland in his left eye, also called cherry eye, means the gland of the third eyelid has popped out from behind the eyelid and in some cases either covers the eye (like with Sam) or protrudes out of the eyelid as a reddish mass.
 This condition is called "cherry eye" because of the red protrusion.
 Why they named it after a summer fruit I do not know; maybe the veterinarian that discovered it was craving cherries that day.

-I came across another eye condition that is also referred to as Cherry eye, called eversion of nictitating membrane.
+I came across another eye condition that is also referred to as cherry eye, called eversion of nictitating membrane.
 This condition is seen in Malamutes.
 With the third eyelid protruding out of the eye, it by itself would not cause Sam to be blind and from what I have read so far about the condition, it doesn't cause pain to the dog.
 However, if it becomes infected, Sam would have to have surgery to have the tear gland removed or tucked.
 So it is important that we watch for any changes in his eye or if he starts rubbing it with his paws.

 If the family dog begins to go blind, he or she is not going to lose the desire to protect his or her human, unless they were never very protective in the first place.
-With Sam, there are times that he protective, but he is very subtle.
+With Sam, there are times that he is protective, but he is very subtle.
 I recently took him to a new vet, we were done with the visit and I was walking him out into the office area to pay.
 They had to put us on the cat side because there were two dogs on the dog side and they were making a lot of noise and it was easier to put us there until the dogs were taken back.

 When he is at home, he’s listening.
 He doesn't always alert us first, we have two other dogs in the house, but when he is sure that there is someone outside he lets us and the visitor on the other side that there is a dog(s) protecting the house.
 When he is listening at the door, he almost looks like he has his ears pressed against the door itself.
 But as you can see from the angle in this picture, there is some space between his ears and the door.

-Walking a dog with Visual impairment:
+Walking a Dog With Visual Impairment

-When I first took Sam for a walk I expected to lead him or that he would be walking by my side.
+When I first took Sam for a walk, I expected to lead him or that he would be walking by my side.
 This never happened and to this day doesn't happen, unless he is tired from the walk (and it takes a lot to make this dog tired enough to walk beside me).
 He becomes excited when he hears one of two sounds; the door to the closet opening (this is where we hang the dog leashes and harnesses) or one of our other dogs jumping for joy over that sound because it means that are going for a walk.
 Sam will start to jump excitedly, performing half back flips; something that we never thought possible, throwing his head back over one of his shoulders and jumping up clawing the air trying to find us with his front paws.